 Thigh-length and waist-length graduated compression socks: Thigh-length and waist-length graduated compression socks are very good at reducing blood pooling in the legs.
 They also help to prevent orthostatic hypotension.

-Anti-embolism socks: Anti-embolism socks are specially designed to meet the needs of people who are not mobile, especially because they have just had surgery.
+Anti-embolism socks are specially designed to meet the needs of people who are not mobile, especially because they have just had surgery.
 Just like graduated socks, anti-embolism socks also provide gradient compression.
 However, they differ in the level of compression they offer.
-The main aim of using anti-embolism socks is to help lessen the possibility of developing deep vein thrombosis.
+The main goal of using anti-embolism socks is to help decrease the possibility of developing deep vein thrombosis.

 Styles of Medical Compression Stockings